“I myself am nothing: all that is good in me is accomplished by the grace of God”

 • a reverence and respect for the past combined with a sense of responsibility and accountability towards the future.

 • a compelling desire to craft objects both useful & beautiful that will serve and inspire mankind while gracefully enduring the passage of time.

-• a need to creatively integrate and balance the wisdom embodied in tradition with current patterns of living and contemporary architecture, recognizing both as mutually relevant and complementary, but never exclusive.
+• a need to creatively integrate and balance the wisdom embodied in tradition with current patterns of living and contemporary architecture, recognizing both as mutually relevant and potentially complementary, but never exclusive.

 D E S I G N